rerun-io/rerun/docs/content/getting-started/data-out.md

 2. [Export the dataframe](data-out/export-dataframe)
 3. [Analyze the data and log the results](data-out/analyze-and-log)

-Note: this guide uses [Pandas](https://pandas.pydata.org) dataframes because of how popular this package is.
+Note: this guide uses the popular [Pandas](https://pandas.pydata.org) dataframe package.
 The same concept however applies in the same way for alternative dataframe packages such as [Polars](https://pola.rs).

 If you just want to see the final result, jump to the [complete script](data-out/analyze-and-log.md#complete-script) at the end of the third section.